 (HORIZONTAL GRAPHIC)

-Millennials are by far the most diverse generation compared to older generations.
+Millennials are by far the most diverse generation when compared to older generations.
 Most white baby boomers were born in an era when immigration was at a historic low point and when the immigrants who did arrive in America were mostly white Europeans.
 Then, the nation’s much smaller minority population was composed mostly of black Americans, residing in highly segregated cities.
+The large waves of immigration to the US in the 1980s and 1990s, especially from Latin America and Asia, coupled with the aging of the white population, made millennials a more racially and ethnically diverse generation than any that proceeded it

 EDUCATION ATTAINMENT